 System Description

 In this paper, we use a simulated suspension bridge illustrated in Fig. 15(a) to test our proposed algorithm.
 The bridge is generated by SAP2000 [42].
-A total of 114 sensor nodes are used to monitor the vibration at the transverse direction (z direction in Fig.15 (a) of the deck of the bridge.
+A total of 114 sensor nodes are used to monitor the vibration at the transverse direction (z direction in Fig.15 (a) ) of the deck of the bridge.
 These sensors are evenly spaced at the outer side and inner side in the middle span of the deck with distance of 2m (see Fig. 15(b)).
 The number of sensor nodes in the left span, middle span and right span are 28, 58 and 28, respectively.

-Figure 15 The Dimensions of the Suspension Bridge and the Sensor Locations (a) TheDimensions of the Suspension Bridge (3D), (b) the Sensor Locations (X-Y plane)
+Figure 13 The Dimensions of the Suspension Bridge and the Sensor Locations (a) TheDimensions of the Suspension Bridge (3D), (b) the Sensor Locations (X-Y plane)